KRKleinberg/Jace/README.md

 # JaceBot
-A multipurpose discord music bot
+A multipurpose discord music bot for Heroku